The 30% Rule in Chicago Home Remodeling: When to Follow It (And When to Break It)

 - Albany Park, Irving Park, Pilsen

-- High potential, lower values
+- High potential, lower current values

 - Renovation spend: Can reach 40%

-- Why: Creating equity through sweat
+- Why: Creating equity through investment

-- Risk: Medium, need right timing
+- Risk: Medium — needs right timing

 Smart Alternatives to the 30% Rule